kdakan/DbMapper/README.md

 * High performance, efficient algorithms, use of internal caching and Code.Emit native code generation for improved performance (does not use the slow Reflection api)
 * It is open source, has as a clean and expandable code architecture for extensions or modifications, if necessary.

-## So what is an ORM?
+## So what is a mini ORM?
+An ORM is a tool that maps business entity classes onto database tables and lets you query them easily, so the business code can be coded without thinkin much about persistence, and also can be easily unit tested.
+* A data access layer is a library that frees the developer from writing the same database access codes again and again.
+* And a mini ORM is somewhere between a full ORM and a data access library, much faster than ORM's like NHibernate or Entity Framework, with a small API and no steep learning curve.
-It is a tool that frees the developer from writing the same database access codes again and again.
-With an ORM, you can map classes to tables/views/queries and easily fill your entity collection from db objects, and save them back to database tables.
+* Using DbMapper, you can map classes to tables/views/queries and easily fill your entity collection from db objects, and save them back to database tables.
 You can also call stored procedures and db functions using a syntax like calling native .Net methods.

 ## Mapping connections
 So lets start mapping.
 First we define our connections.
 The following code defines vendor information for our connections with names OracleTest and SqlServerTest.
 We supply here the standard db parameter prefix as ":" to use in our queries.
 We could use any special character here, as it will be internally replaced with : when runnuin a query on Oracle and replaced with @ for Sql Server connections.